Q: What is AWS Firewall Manager?

 - Enable AWS Config on accounts - Enable AWS Config for each member account in your organization.
 See AWS Config documentation.

-- Enable AWS Resource Access Manager (Optional) - To enable Firewall Manager to centrally configure AWS Network Firewall across accounts, you must first enable sharing of resources using AWS Resource Access Manager.
+- Enable AWS Resource Access Manager (Optional) - To enable Firewall Manager to centrally configure AWS Network Firewalls or associate Amazon Route 53 Resolver DNS Firewall rules across accounts and VPCs, you must first enable sharing of resources using AWS Resource Access Manager.

 - First, complete the prerequisites mentioned above.

-- Second, create a policy type for AWS WAF, AWS Shield Advanced, VPC security group, or AWS Network Firewall.
+- Second, create a policy type for AWS WAF, AWS Shield Advanced, VPC security group, AWS Network Firewall, or Amazon Route 53 Resolver DNS Firewall.

 - Fourth, specify the scope of the policy by choosing the accounts, resource type and, optionally, resource tags, where you want the policy to be deployed.